A17138501/cse15l-lecture2/index.md

 Hello, CSE 15L students!
-You are all awsome
+You are all awsome!